Skip to content

 If you’re looking for new weightlifting shoes, you may have considered the Reebok Legacy Lifter 3 versus the Reebok Lifter PR 3.
 These are two new models from Reebok that deliver strong performances.

-The Legacy Lifter 3 is the latest “premium” weightlifting shoe from Reebok that has its classic Pump System, while the Lifter PR 3 is a strong well-rounded beginner-friendly budget weightlifting shoe.
+The Legacy Lifter 3 is Reebok’s latest “premium” weightlifting shoe with its classic Pump System, while the Lifter PR 3 is a strong, well-rounded, beginner-friendly budget shoe.

 For Those In a Rush: The Reebok Legacy Lifter 3 will be best for athletes and lifters that want a higher heel elevation and more ground feedback from its TPU midsole.
 If you’re a beginner or want to save money, the Reebok Lifter PR 3 is a good shoe and you’re not missing much by opting for the less costly option, in my opinion.